Pictures of Jane Austen

 Bottom Row, left to right: pencil/watercolor by James Stanier Clarke, the “Byrne portrait,” watercolor by James Andrews, engraving based on Andrews’s watercolor

 Readers of Jane Austen have long wished for a good picture of their favorite author.
 Borrowing the words of Emma Woodhouse concerning a likeness of Harriet Smith, Austen admirers might well “give any money” for such a portrait.
-The only authenticated picture of Austen is a small pencil and watercolor sketch made by her sister, Cassandra, which is displayed in low light and protected by a cover in the National Portrait Gallery in London.
+The only authenticated picture of Austen is a small pencil and watercolor sketch made by her sister, Cassandra, on display in the National Portrait Gallery in London.
 Cassandra also painted a watercolor of Austen in a blue dress with her face hidden by a bonnet.
 Both pictures are shown above, along with other possible images of the author.

 Austen’s nephew James Edward Austen-Leigh commissioned a watercolor by James Andrews, based on Cassandra’s drawing, to illustrate A Memoir of Jane Austen, published in 1870.
 The Memoir included an engraving of Andrews’s watercolor, which is often reproduced as Jane Austen’s portrait.
 In recent years other depictions have been advanced as portraits, with each candidate attracting both passionate advocates and doubting critics.